 Follow the instructions and you can take a rectangle, cut it into 4 pieces, discard two small triangles, put together the remaining two pieces and end up with a rectangle the same size.
 Try it!

-Rearrange the pieces to form a square.
-What is the perimeter of the square?
+If the pieces are rearranged to form a square, what is the perimeter of the square?

 If you liked this problem, here is an NRICH task which challenges you to use similar mathematical ideas.

 This problem is taken from the UKMT Mathematical Challenges.View the archive of all weekly problems grouped by curriculum topic